top of page

 The horse’s liver plays a vital role in detoxification, nutrient balance, and metabolic health — quietly supporting every system in the body.

-When that system starts to struggle, enzymes such as GGT, AST, or GLDH rise in the bloodstream — a gentle whisper from the liver that it’s working harder than usual.
+Think of the liver as your horse’s internal “filter and fuel plant.”
+It processes nutrients, removes toxins, regulates energy, and supports hormone balance.
+When that system starts to struggle, enzymes such as GGT, AST, or GLDH rise in the bloodstream.
+This is a gentle whisper from the liver that it’s working harder than usual.

 🔍 Common Reasons for Elevated Liver Enzymes